 \subsection{\methodnameabbrev{}: \methodnamefull{}}

-\methodnameabbrev{} is a novel representation learning method for morphological profiling experiments that integrates chemical compounds and images into a multimodal pre-training task (Figure~\ref{fig:framework}). \methodnameabbrev{} models chemical compounds as treatments that induce a counterfactual transformation in images.
+\methodnameabbrev{} is a novel representation learning method for morphological profiling experiments that integrates chemical compounds and images into a multimodal pre-training task (Fig~\ref{fig:framework}). \methodnameabbrev{} models chemical compounds as treatments that induce a transformation in images.
 Given an image of untreated control cells and a chemical compound, our method transforms the cells in the image as if they had been treated with the chemical compound.
 In other words, we train \methodnameabbrev{} to simulate the phenotypic effects of chemical compounds, given a chemical compound and an image of untreated cells as input.
-We perform this transformation directly in the image representation space, using contrastive losses to align counterfactual and real representations (Figure~\ref{fig:framework}A).
-We next describe the two components of our representation learning approach: a pertubation-aware contrastive learning objective that learns faithful representations of phenotypes in real microscopy images and a counterfactual perturbation-aware contrastive objective that aligns counterfactual representations and perturbation representations.
+We perform this transformation directly in the image representation space, using contrastive losses to align predicted and real representations (Fig~\ref{fig:framework}A).
+We next describe the two components of our representation learning approach: a perturbation-aware contrastive learning objective that learns faithful representations of phenotypes in real microscopy images and a predicted perturbation-aware contrastive objective that aligns predicted representations and perturbation representations.

-As our method relies on alignment of counterfactual and perturbation representations, we must first ensure that representations of real phenotypes are robust and capture the phenotypic effects of perturbations.
-However, learning such a representation is challenging because of microscopy batch effects (or technical variation) that can impact the apparent phenotype of cells in images \cite{arevalo2024evaluating}.
-As shown by our causal diagram (Figure \ref{fig:batch-causal}), batch effects can influence microscopy images in multiple ways, introducing variation into both true phenotypes, due to factors such as variation in the environment of the cells, and the appearance of those phenotypes in images, due to factors such as variation in imaging protocol or instrument.
-Thus, the phenotypic effects of perturbations are confounded by microscopy batch effects.
+As our method relies on alignment of real and predicted perturbation representations, we must first ensure that representations of real phenotypes are robust and capture the phenotypic effects of perturbations.
+However, learning such a representation is challenging because of microscopy batch effects, which induce differences in images that stem from irreproducible technical variation \cite{arevalo2024evaluating}.